buildkite/statusbot/README.md

 # Statusbot

 **⚠️ This repo is archived.
-We recommend instead using the [first-party slack integration](https://support.atlassian.com/statuspage/docs/enable-slack-subscriptions/) instead ⚠️**
+We recommend using the [first-party slack integration](https://support.atlassian.com/statuspage/docs/enable-slack-subscriptions/) instead ⚠️**

 Statusbot is a Slackbot for Buildkite's Private and Public slack that helps interface customers with our monitoring services and site status information.